 Dr. John Wasylyk, Bristol-Myers Squibb, NJ

-Classic vibrational spectroscopy techniques include near-infrared (NIR) absorption (10,000-4,000cm-1/800-2500nm), infrared (IR) (4,000-400cm-1/25-5m) and Raman spectroscopies (Raman shift 4,000-200cm-1).
+Classic vibrational spectroscopy techniques include near-infrared (NIR) absorption, infrared (IR), and Raman spectroscopies.
 These vibrational spectroscopies provide important real time analytical (RTA) techniques to the scientist because of their molecular specificity, sampling flexibility and available analysis methodologies.
 The popularity of these techniques for RTA continues to increase due to steady improvements in technologies and heightened regulatory expectations surrounding RTA based control strategies.
-When developing a spectroscopy based RTA control a basic understanding of the different chemical information that each spectroscopy provides is required for the scientist to select the most appropriate technique.
 In this course we will provide an overview of all three techniques, review basic spectroscopy principles, review the advantages and disadvantages of each technique, summarize the group frequency concept, provide a comparison of the spectra-structure correlations of NIR, IR and Raman spectroscopies and briefly summarize key chemometric concepts for model development.
 RTA examples will be presented which highlight the strengths and limitations of all three techniques and summarize the critical attributes needed for successful applications of RTA.
-Key concepts will be highlighted using an interactive question format.

 WHO SHOULD ATTEND